natewill/CS4604-Group-Project/README.md

 - You can start the frontend by running npm start in the client directory
 -
-## NOTE: all runs are in blacksburg and christiansburg, so in the runfinder page, make sure to set search location to blacksburg or christiansburg to see runs
+## NOTE: all runs are in blacksburg and christiansburg within the database, so in the runfinder page, make sure to set search location to blacksburg or christiansburg to see runs

 ## Authentication System